Buying real estate in Israel?

 investing in real estate in Israel

-What are the total costs involved when non-Jews purchase land in Israel?
+What is the step-by-step process for non-Jews to buy land in Israel?

 infographics rental yields citiesIsrael